-Introduction:
+Introduction

 Is economics an independent science, which has nothing to gain from other disciplines, including ethics?
-What is the rhetorical position of economists today on this point.
-Would such a view have been accepted in the past.
-Is a value-free economics even possible.
-If some links between ethics and economics are inevitable, where do they manifest themselves.
-Would economics benefit from an explicit and deeper engagement with ethics.
-These, and many other, questions emerge once one begins to think about economics and ethics.
+What is the rhetorical position of economists today on this point?
+Would such a view have been accepted in the past?
+Is a value-free economics even possible?
+If some links between ethics and economics are inevitable, where do they manifest themselves?
+Would economics benefit from an explicit and deeper involvement with ethics?
+These, and many other intricate questions emerge when someone begins to think about economics and ethics.

-Defining Economics: Lionel Robbins provides this commonly used definition: "Economics is the science which studies human behavior as a relationship between ends and scarce means which have alternative uses" (1945, p.
-16).
+Lionel Robbins opined that "Economics is the science which studies human behavior as a relationship between ends and scarce means which have alternative uses" (1945:16).
 Robbins himself notes, however, that a discipline cannot be defined in advance but only after the boundaries of investigation have been determined.
-In proposing the ends and means definition, Robbins sought to stretch the boundaries of the field beyond the confines of his day, in which economics was limited to explaining only the causes of material welfare.
+In proposing the ends and means criteria of definition, Robbins sought to stretch the boundaries of the field beyond the confines of his day, in which economics was limited to explaining only the causes of material welfare.
 Robbins expands it to include any outcome-directed activity in which there are resource constraints.

-In light of the three ethical frameworks presented in this chapter, students can be offered an even broader definition: Economics involves the systematic examination of the patterns of individual and group behavior used for the provisioning of the socio-economic system.
+In light of the three ethical frameworks presented in this chapter, it can be offered broader definition: Economics involves the systematic examination of the patterns

+^{} Author is the General Secretary of Bangladesh Economic Association and a member of the Board of Directors of Bangladesh Bank and the Chairman of Emerging Credit Rating Limited.
+For editorial support, the author is indebted to Ms Zenith Matin, ACCA Financial Analyst of Emerging Credit Rating Limited and Shadman Jamal, a Graduate of British Columbia University, Canada and Masters in Public Policy from the University of Warwick United Kingdom.

+of individual and group behavior used for the provisioning of the socio-economic system.
 In addition to prices and markets, this definition encompasses duty and commitment in economic life (Sen, 1977) and the study of cognitive mechanisms that are not consciously controlled, yet likely play a role in economic activity.

 Zak (2011), a neuroeconomist, provides evidence of an autonomous brain function that controls social behaviors through the release of hormones such as oxytocin (the "moral molecule").
 By varying hormone levels, Zak alters the degree of "fellow-feeling" and hence changes behaviors in experimental settings.
 Hormones and neural networks appear to provide the biological scaffolding for sociability that underlies Adam Smith's conception of moral behavior.
 Social modeling thus grapples with interpersonal ethical considerations that are psychologically, philosophically, and biologically intertwined.
-Smith theorized that humans pursue self-deceptive goals whose ultimate ends are not consciously knowable, even as they serve higher purposes (1759, p.
-183).
-The "invisible hand" arises within this context: "It is this deception which rouses and keeps in continual motion the industry of mankind" (1759, p.
-183).
-For a classroom treatment of this subject, see Wight (2007).
+Smith theorized that humans pursue self-deceptive goals whose ultimate ends are not consciously knowable, even as they serve higher purposes (1759: 183).
+The "invisible hand" arises within this context: "It is this deception which rouses and keeps in continual motion the industry of mankind" (1759:183).

 Over the centuries, Smith's philosophy devolved into the separate (and, to a large degree, isolated) disciplines of psychology, philosophy, economics, sociology, political science, and law.
 In the 1920s, Balliol College at Oxford (where Smith had studied) began reintegrating the study of philosophy, politics, and economics (PPE).
-Teachers can use the academic novel, Saving Adam Smith: A Tale of Wealth, Transformation, and Virtue (Wight, 2002) to explore Smith's moral underpinnings for wealth creation as a pillar of his market philosophy.
+One can use the academic novel, Saving Adam Smith: A Tale of Wealth, Transformation, and Virtue (Wight, 2002) to explore Smith's moral underpinnings for creation of wealth as a pillar of his market philosophy.